 Leukemia is a type of cancer that affects the blood and bone marrow.
 It is a disease that occurs when there is an abnormal production of white blood cells.
-The number of people diagnosed with leukemia can vary from year to year.
-According to the American Cancer Society, this year an estimated 50,000 new cases of leukemia will be diagnosed in the United States.
-There are four main types of leukemia: acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL), and chronic myeloid leukemia (CML).
+The number of people diagnosed with this type of cancer can vary from year to year.
+According to the American Cancer Society, this year an estimated 50,000 new cases will be diagnosed in the United States.
+There are four main types: acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL), and chronic myeloid leukemia (CML).
 Each type of leukemia has its unique symptoms, causes, and risk factors.

 Acute Lymphoblastic (ALL)